Split Happens! Imprecise and Negative Information in Gaussian Mixture Random Finite Set Filtering: GM Approximation of fov -partitioned Densities

 The splitting procedure is applied recursively, as detailed in Algorithm~\ref{alg:SplitForFov}.
 The recursion is terminated when no remaining components satisfy the criteria for splitting.
 Each recursion further refines the \ac{gm} near the \ac{fov} bounds to improve the approximations of~(\ref{eq:InSTimesPApproxGm})-(\ref{eq:NotInSTimesPApproxGm}).
 However, because a Gaussian component's split approximation (\ref{eq:SplitMultivariate}) does not perfectly replicate the original component, a small error is induced with each split.
 Given enough recursions, this error may become dominant.
 In the authors' experience, the recursion is terminated well before the cumulative split approximation error dominates.

 One of the many potential applications of the recursive algorithm presented in this section involves incorporating the evidence of non-detections, or negative information, in single- or multi-object filtering.
 To demonstrate, a single-object filtering problem with a bounded square \ac{fov} is considered where, in three subsequent sensor reports, no object is detected.
 The true object position and constant velocity are unknown but are distributed according to a known \ac{gm} \ac{pdf} at the first time step.
 As the initial \ac{pdf} is propagated over time, the position-marginal \ac{pdf} travels from left to right, as pictured in Figure~\ref{fig:GaussSplitRectFov}.
 For simplicity, the probability of detection inside the \ac{fov} is assumed equal to one.
 At each time step, the \ac{gm} is refined by Algorithm \ref{alg:SplitForFov} using $w_{\min}=0.01$, $R=3$, and $\lambda=0.001$.
 Then, the mean-based partition approximation~(\ref{eq:NotInSTimesPApproxGm}) is applied and the updated filtering density~(\ref{eq:1m1sp}) is found.
-By this approach, the number of components may increase over time but can be reduced as needed through component merging and pruning.
+The results shown in Figure~\ref{fig:GaussSplitRectFov} are obtained using a \textsc{Matlab} implementation of Algorithm~\ref{alg:SplitForFov}.
+When executed on an Apple M1 Ultra processor with $64$~GB RAM, the total execution time (over three time steps) of Algorithm~\ref{alg:SplitForFov} is $0.176$ seconds, which translates to $<60$ milliseconds per time step.
+As in many \ac{gm}-based filters, the number of components may increase over time but can be reduced as needed through component merging and pruning.

 \newlength\gausssplitwidth \gausssplitwidth{2.85cm}